branciard/iscc-core-ts/README.md

 # Work In progress

-This library is under develpement.
+This library is under development.
 It is not ready for production.
+The current development planning can be check [here](https://github.com/users/branciard/projects/1)

 | Functions  | Implementation  | test coverage
 | ---------- | --------------  | -------- |